Pressure at infinity and strong positive recurrence in negative curvature: Pressures at infinity

-In some circumstances, it may be useful to consider different Riemannian structures $(M,g_0)$ and $(M,g)$ on the same manifold, and compare their fundamental groups outside a given compact set, denoted $\Gamma^{g_0}_{\widetilde K}$ and $\Gamma^g_{\widetilde K}$ to avoid confusions.
+In some circumstances, it may be useful to consider different Riemannian structures $(M,g_0)$ and $(M,g)$ on the same orbifold, and compare their fundamental groups outside a given compact set, denoted by $\Gamma^{g_0}_{\tilde K}$ and $\Gamma^g_{\tilde K}$ in order to avoid confusions.
 The following proposition follows from the definition.